CSE2307SP26/project-sania-princess-tyfani/README.md

 Currently our Task 7 relies on Task 2, so both are in need of remedying.

 ## What commands are needed to compile and run your code from the command line?
-What commands are needed to compile and run your code from the command line (you should provide a script that people can use to run your program) - for this question, I already put the command in the readme and you can look at my runApp.sh file too, but essentially I put these commands in the runApp.sh file: javac -d out src/main/*.java #compiles java files into class files, puts them in a folder called out java -cp out main.MainMenu #runs the app, -cp out tells Java where to find the compiled files (out folder), main.MainMenu is the class to run
+In the runApp.sh file:

-and all we need to do is run ./runApp.sh in the terminal
+javac -d out src/main/*.java #compiles java files into class files, puts them in a folder called out java -cp out main.MainMenu #runs the app, -cp out tells Java where to find the compiled files (out folder), main.MainMenu is the class to run and all we need to do is run ./runApp.sh in the terminal